Summary

 Our modern society is reliant on thousands of chemicals in everyday items and products.
 Clothes, cars, toothpaste and cleaning products are just a few examples of things that all rely on chemicals, and many of the technologies needed in the net zero transition do too.

 The UK chemical industry is a major contributor both to the economy and of greenhouse gas emissions.
+It is the joint most polluting industrial sector, alongside cement, and contributes £50 billion to the economy.
 Most chemicals are made from fossil fuels as an ingredient, and most chemicals manufacturing use fossil fuels for heat.

 For the chemical industry to thrive in the transition to a safe climate, it needs to invest in greener feedstocks, cleaner processes, and skills and training.
 But an unstable policy environment and international competition have made this difficult.
 The new government’s proposed industrial strategy has the potential to rectify this.

-The panel will be followed by an audience Q&A.
+The discussion was followed by an audience Q&A.

 Speakers